The best way to illustrate an integrated omnichannel marketing strategy is to give you an example of a customer journey.

 A: Some common omnichannel marketing mistakes include failing to personalize the customer experience, not having a cross-channel strategy, and not using the right channels.

 Q: How will the pandemic impact omnichannel marketing?

 A: The pandemic will likely impact omnichannel marketing in a few ways.
 First, it is likely to increase the demand for experiential marketing as brands look for new and innovative ways to connect with customers.
-Second, it is likely to increase social media usage as people turn to social media for information and to communicate with others.
+Second, it is likely to increase social media usage as people turn to social media for information and communication.
 Finally, it is likely to shift towards omnichannel commerce as people become more comfortable purchasing products and services through multiple channels.